The Projector

-The Projector is a Singaporean independent cinema founded in 2014 in Singapore, specializing in arts-house films.
+The Projector was an independent cinema in Singapore.
+Founded in 2014, it specializes in arts-house films and also screens mainstream movies and is a venue for live events such as stand-up comedy shows.

-It has two locations, including one at the Golden Mile Tower and one at Riverside Point.
+The Projector formerly operated at Golden Mile Tower and Cineleisure Orchard.
+It previously operated out of other locations in Riverside Point and The Cathay.

+It closed down on 19 August 2025 due to insolvency.

 History

 The Projector was founded in 2014 by Karen Tan, Sharon Tan and Blaise Trigg-Smith, under their company Pocket Projects.
 Sharon Tan was the general manager.

 The venue was originally founded as Golden Theatre in 1973, the biggest cinema at the time in Singapore and Malaysia, with a single hall that sat up to 1,500 people.
 In 1990s, the venue was split into 3 halls.
 Eventually in 2014, Golden Theatre retained the largest 1,000-seats hall, while The Projector took over the smaller halls.

 In 2019, Sharon Tan left the cinema and Prashant Somosundram took over as general manager.

-During the COVID-19 Pandemic, they paused operations from 31 May to 13 June 2021 across all theaters, due to tough business conditions caused by new COVID-19 containment measures in Singapore.
+During the COVID-19 pandemic, they paused operations from 31 May to 13 June 2021 across all theaters, due to tough business conditions caused by new COVID-19 containment measures in Singapore.

 In July 2020, they launched Projector Plus, an online movies on-demand streaming platform.

 In 2022, after Mm2 Entertainment stopped the operations of the Cathay Cineplex at The Cathay, the Projector leased its location as a pop-up cinema, Projector X: Picturehouse, from 23 August onwards.
 Picturehouse consisted of four halls, including the former 590-seater Cathay Grand.
+The pop up cinema remained open until the end of June 2023.

+In 2023, it was announced that The Projector and Golden Village will collaborate to operate a cinema, Golden Village X The Projector, at Cineleisure Orchard, after Cathay Cineplex stopped its cinema operation at the building at the end of June.
+The new cinema opened in December 2023.

+In 2025, The Projector hosted the live screening for the 2025 Singaporean general election on 3 May, the polling day.

+On 19 August 2025, The Projector announced its closure and went into voluntary liquidation, after accumulating SGD 1.2 million in debts.